What is a Chargeback?

 Merchant error chargebacks occur when the cause of the chargeback is an error made by the merchant, such as shipping the wrong item.
 Disputes like this can sometimes be fought effectively, but the flaws in merchant operations these chargebacks reveal must be remedied to prevent similar future chargebacks.

-Merchant error chargebacks can be prevented by improving business operations, by having easily available and helpful customer service, and by having a generous refund policy.
+Merchant error chargebacks can be prevented by improving business operations, by providing helpful customer service 24/7, and by having a generous refund policy.

 What is the EMV Liability Shift?